pseudomuto/docs/v21.2/architecture/transaction-layer.md

 If the transaction has not been aborted, the transaction layer begins executing read operations.
 If a read only encounters standard MVCC values, everything is fine.
 However, if it encounters any write intents, the operation must be resolved as a [transaction conflict](#transaction-conflicts).

+CockroachDB provides the following types of reads:

+- Strongly-consistent (a.k.a. "non-stale") reads: These are the default and most common type of read.
+For example, read-write transactions will always perform strongly-consistent reads.
+These reads go through the [leaseholder](replication-layer.html#leases) and always return data that is correct and up to date.
+- Stale reads: These are useful in situations where you can afford to read data that is slightly stale in exchange for faster reads.
+They can only be used in read-only transactions.
+They do not need to go through the leaseholder, since they ensure consistency by reading from a local replica at a timestamp that is never higher than the [closed timestamp](#closed-timestamps).
+For more information about how to use stale reads from SQL, see [Follower Reads](../follower-reads.html).

 ### Commits (phase 2)

 CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it restarts the transaction.